-Typical discrete event dynamic systems [DEDS] exhibit panilel evolutions which lead to complex behavious due to the pescrete of synchronisation and resource sharing phenomens.
-Peter nets [PSF] are a mathematical formalism which is well unified for modelling concurrent DEDS.
-It has been satisfactorily applied to fields such as communication activorils, computer systems, discrete post manufacturing systems, etc. but models are often regarded as self-dominanted specifications, because their graphical antime facilitates the communication active statement of the communication and predictions, because their graphical antime facilitates the communication among designes and near.
-The mathematical formalisms of the formalism of the form
+Typical discrete event dynamic systems (DDDS) exhibit parallel evolutions which lead to complex behaviours due to the presence of synchronization and resource sharing phesonenea.
+Petri vels (292) are a mathematical formalism which is well used for modeling concernent DDDS.
+It has been satisfactorily applied to fields such as communication networks, computer systems, discrete part manufacturing systems, etc. Net models are of them regarded as self documented specifications, because their graphical nature facilitates the communication among designers and serser.
+The mathematical functional one for formalism allow both correctness (i.e., logical) and efficiency (i.e., performance) analysis, training the system is reality versing.
+In other words, they can be used all along in the life cycle of a system.

 Bather than a single formalism, PN are a family of them, ranging from low to high level, each of them best suited for different purposes.
-In any case, they can represent very complex behaviours despite the simplicity of the actual model, consisting of a few objects, relations, and rules.
-More precisely, a PN model of a dynamic system consists of two parts:
+In any cose, they can represent very complex behaviours despite the simplicity of the actual model, consisting of a few objects, relations, and rules.
+More precisely, a PN model of a dynamic system encosists of two parts:

-1. A set drawfare, an incribed bipartite directed graph, that represents the static part of the system.
-The two kinds of nodes are alled places and transitions, pictorially represented as circles and boxes, respectively.
+1. A set develops, an incertibel bipartite directed graph, that presents the static part of the system.
+The two kinds of nodes are called places and transitions, pictorially propresented as circles and bacas, respectively.
 The places correspond to the state variables of the system and the transitions to their transformers.
-The fact that they are represented at the same level is one of the size features of PN compared to other formalisms.
-The inscriptions may be very different, leading to various families of nets.
-If the inscriptions are simply natural numbers associated with the zero, standard weights or multiplicities, Place/Tonosition (P/T) sets are obtained.
-In this case, the weights permit the modelling of bulk services and arrivals.
+The fact that they are represented at the same level is one of the aire features of PN compared to other formalisms.
+The increptions may be very different, leading to various families of tests.
+If this const, the weights permit the modeling of that services and arrivals.